maiosx/maiosx/README.md

 With Omarchy now being my focus I am spending my time with agents designing the core OS of the future.

 ## Applications/Plugins created so far
-Overview, Omawritevision, Wallpaper Picker (WASD compatible in wallpicker2), hardware monitor overlay, miniplayer, min-launcher, X and Nodoom Composers, Runway, Preview, and Pinmark.
+Overview, Omawritevision, Wallpaper Picker (Arrows compatible in wallpicker2), hardware monitor overlay, miniplayer, min-launcher, X and Nodoom Composers, Runway, Preview, and Pinmark.

 Adaptability is the only reason things survive.
 I hope my work proves that great design and functionality combined together outshine and outlast the things corporations build and give back the power to the users for my work isn't over until you decide that I was the right choice all along.